ThinkingThoughts

 I think that there is immense and powerful value in the practice of examining one’s own behavior and determining what, among those behaviors, is a valuable contribution to the world around us, and what is in fact a damaging or detracting behavior.
 It is axiomatic that no one’s behavior affects only him or her; everything that I do or say will in some measure affect everyone and everything around me.
 That being said, there is a real and pressing need for me to take a mental step back and really look at my behaviors, with an eye not only toward whether they are socially, morally or ethically acceptable, but also toward what their impact may be on those around me.

 My particular area of focus in this regard is upon my children – what am I doing that is good for them, and what am I doing that is bad?
 How can I lessen my negative impacts upon them, and increase the positive?
-I do not mean how can I make them happier, because we all know that discipline and correction, however mild, are absolutely necessary for proper growth, and frankly I don’t know many children who enjoy either!
+I do not mean how can I make them happier, because we all know that discipline and correction, however mild, are absolutely necessary to the learning process, and frankly I don’t know many children who enjoy either!
 No, what I mean to do is examine how my behaviors are interpreted by them and what the possible effects, both short-term and long-term, may be.
 Of course no one can possibly know all of the ramifications of any interaction, but it is completely possible to see the major ramifications, if one is capable of examining the situation objectively.

 Do not take this as a rallying cry to self-castigation!
 As I said, guilt and shame have no place in this process.
 True repentance involves neither, in truth – there is a wonderful post about this here: http://mredcatholic.wordpress.com/2007/08/02/guilt-is-still-very-popular/